vwinck-dev/vwinck-dev/README.md

 # Hello, I'm V. Winck 👋

 Welcome to my GitHub profile!
-I'm a junior backend developer passionate about technology and innovative solutions.
+I'm a backend developer passionate about technology and innovative solutions.
 Here you’ll find some of my activities and contributions in the fields of development and cybersecurity.

 ## About Me